-Q: We moved into a new home this month and one of our new neighbors has several tropical-looking plants in their front yard that have been putting on an eye-catching flower display.
-The flowers appear in clusters and range in color from yellow to red.
+Q: We moved into a new home this month and one of our new neighbors has tropical-looking several plants in their front yard that have been putting on an eye-catching flower display.
+The flowers appear in clusters and range in color from vellow to red.
 What is the name of this plant?
 Is it too late to plant some in my yard?

-A: The name of the plant is Pride of Barbados.
+A: The common name of this plant is Pride of Barbados.
 It's used as an accent plant for tropical landscapes where it provides a fiesta of vibrant color in our growing area from late spring to late autumn.
 This plant is impossible to ignore when in full bloom.

-Pride of Barbados is also known by several other

-common names which refer to its showy nature.
+Pride of Barbados is also known by several other common names which refer to its showy nature.
 Such names include flame tree, peacock flower, and red bird of paradise.
-Even botarecognized this nists plant's beauty as the word "pulcherrima" in scientific name (Caesalpinia pulcher-"very rima) means pretty."
+Even botanists recognized this plant's beauty as the word "pulcherrima" in its scientific name (Caesalpinia pulcherrima) means "very pretty."